StAwN74/ckSurf-1.18kd-Release/Without Discord/ck doc files/Readme_ck_doc_files.txt

 Install: see README_ck.txt or check the fast install steps below:

-1- copy cfg/server_example.cfg content to your server.cfg
+1- copy cfg/server_example.cfg content to your server.cfg, then upload all files.
+Keep your cleaner extension if it works.

 2- create a database entry in addons/sourcemod/configs/databases.cfg like so: